alexander385/alexander385.github.io/_projects/8_project.md

 Simultaneously, we **co-initiated the Ukrainehilfe Netzwerk Nürnberg**, a loose network of nonprofits and city representatives.
 This network facilitated regular collaboration, including weekly and bi-weekly meetings, where challenges were discussed, solutions brainstormed, and information shared.
 One of our key contributions was the creation of multilingual guides in German, Ukrainian, and Russian.
 These documents provided step-by-step instructions for registering children in schools, accessing financial assistance, and navigating essential services in Germany.
 The network not only strengthened local support structures but also empowered refugees with the information they needed to rebuild their lives.

 In parallel with these efforts, we experimented with an innovative fundraising initiative during the peak of the NFT hype.
 Recognizing the global fascination with NFTs and the potential for digital assets to generate funds, we launched a creative project aimed at combining technology and compassion.
 We reached out to Ukrainian families, both within Germany and in Ukraine, **inviting children to submit drawings or artwork that reflected their traumatic experiences**.
 These pieces were then transformed into NFTs and sold on OpenSea, raising €600 in total.
-Every euro was donated to <a href="https://voices.org.ua/en/" target="_blank" rel="noopener">Voices.org</a>, an organization providing psychological support and therapy to ukrainian children traumatized by war.
+Every euro was donated to <a href="https://voices.org.ua/en/" target="_blank" rel="noopener">Voices.org</a>, an organization providing psychological support and therapy to Ukrainian children traumatized by war.

 This NFT initiative also contributed to academic research.
 As a supervisor for a bachelor’s thesis, I guided an analysis of the feasibility of NFTs as a fundraising tool for nonprofits.
 While the study identified limitations, such as high transaction fees, it also highlighted the potential of NFTs to engage a younger, tech-savvy donor base.
 The thesis, which was awarded a **commendable 1.3 grade**, underscored the value of exploring unconventional methods to support charitable causes.
-Down

 Down below, you can see the **OpenSea account** where we showcased the NFT collection created from the drawings of Ukrainian children.
 Alongside, there’s a picture of Margareta, a Ukrainian student in Germany who co-initiated the NFT project with us.
 This photo was taken during an interview with **Nürnberger Nachrichten**, the **largest print newspaper in Nuremberg**.